In My Time of Dying: Led Zeppelin (1975)

 John Bonham

-Led Zeppelin's recording of "In My Time of Dying" is one of the band's best tracks from any of their albums.
+Led Zeppelin's "In My Time of Dying" recording is one of the band's best tracks from any of their albums.
 Unfortunately, the songwriting credits are listed as "John Bonham/John Paul Jones/Jimmy Page/Robert Plant."
 Zeppelin had a reputation for this type of stuff.

 Led Zeppelin Icarus logo